marcozanotti/website/content/about.md

 22. I also like reading manga, playing board games, curling and footgolf.

-Since 2020, I practice **kite surf**, an amazing water-board sport.
+Since 2020, I practice **kite surf**, an amazing water-board sport, and whenever I can I go kitesurfing all around the world.

 &nbsp;